Rye Language

 It's written in Go and could also be seen as Go's scripting companion as Go's libraries are very easy to integrate, and Rye can be embedded into Go programs as a scripting or a config language.

 I believe that as a language becomes higher level it starts bridging the gap towards user interfaces.
-Rye has great emphasis on interactive use (Rye console) where we intend to also explore that.
+Rye has great emphasis on interactive use where we intend to also explore that.

 Short Rye examples